Ayushivvv/F1-CSC316/README.md

 ## 🖥️ Interface Features & Usage Guide

 ### Audio Player (Top Right)
-- Click **"Pause Theme"** to mute/unmute the F1 theme music
+- Click **"Play Music"** to unmute the F1 theme music and create a fun experience while exploring the website
-- Music auto-plays on page load
+- Click **"Pause Music"** to pause the music

 ### Visualization 1: The Driver 🏁
 - **Circuit Selection**: Use the dropdown to choose a race circuit